I grew up in La Grange, Illinois, the greatest town on the planet earth for families and kids.

 Over this past holiday, my wife and two daughters flew to La Grange to spend Christmas with my brothers and sisters, my mom and dad, and my girls’ 24 fabulous cousins.

-For my girls, the treasure of hanging for a few days with all their nieces and nephews – was a better Christmas gift than anything we could ever give them for Christmas.
+For my girls, the treasure of hanging for a few days with all their nieces and nephews – was a better Christmas gift than anything we could ever give them under the tree.

 It’s been a powerful, rich, inspiring fabric of every generation in America back to the beginning.